Dwood15/dwood15.github.io/_posts/2018-7-21-make_clion_faster.md

 title: Make Clion Fast
 ---

-CLion is an editor based on the Jetbrains IntelliJ IDEA IDE.
+CLion is an editor based on the Jetbrains IntelliJ IDEA IDE, and if you're not careful, it can be ridiculously slow.

 I personally think it's worth checking out.
 If you're a student or you actively contribute to or represent an Open Source project, you can get licenses for free.